• Use Cases

 Supported actions

-• Send Webhook sends the Meshes event envelope to the configured webhook URL.
+• Send Webhook delivers the event payload to the configured webhook URL.

 Create the connection